15 Sep - 5 min read

 Let’s be honest – most us love to swipe that plastic card but detest paying the bills.
-But as we get older, we soon come to the realisation that credit cards are not akin free money, and the 15% - 18% interest rate is no joke.
+But as we get older, we soon come to the realization that credit cards are not akin free money, and the 15% – 18% interest rate is no joke.
 Oh where is a time machine when you need one?

 Most banks would actually push you to take on a hefty personal loan – not for your Paris trip, mind – but to settle off your multiple credit card debts.
 But should you do it?